ziapeltagames/six-winters/docs/RULES.md

 * Resolve
 * Event
 * Encounter
+* Actions

+# Turn

-* ActionsA turn in _Six Winters_ is composed of the following phases.
+A turn in _Six Winters_ is composed of the following phases.

 # Refresh